 Creation of a "JDBC Resource" Detail node triggers the

 CreateJDBCToDatabaseSI pattern which searches the BMC Atrium Discovery model for an SI representing that database.
-If the database SI is found, the pattern creates relationships between the Tomcat Application Server SI and the nodes representing the database (see below).
-If the host that the database runs on has not been scanned, no further action is taken.
+If the database SI is found the pattern creates relationships between the Tomcat Application Server SI and the nodes representing the database (see below).
+If the host that the database runs on has not been scanned, no further work is undertaken.

-Creation of a "J2EEApplication" SoftwareComponent node does not trigger any additional operations.
+Creation of a "J2EEApplication" SoftwareComponent node does not trigger any further operations.

-See the Tomcat documentation for additional information about Tomcat datasources.
+See the Tomcat documentation for additional information on Tomcat datasources.